hilgers-lab/apa_target_caller/README.md

 ## Installation

-The installation through conda can take several hours and dependencies can be resolved manually as well.
+The installation through conda can take several hours and - especially the R packages - can be installed manually as well.

 ### From conda.yaml